 Applicants must ensure that proposed costs align with the eligible costs table and that the total requested amount matches across the full proposal application form and the application budget sheet.

 The budget sheet, completed in the eCivis Portal Budget section, should be thorough and clearly show where grant funds are allocated by category.
-The budget narrative, must use a bullet‐point format to list each budget line item and provide additional detail on how funds will be used.
+The budget narrative must use a bullet‐point format to list each budget line item and provide additional detail on how funds will be used.
 Applicants may also submit an optional budget justification, offering further explanation of how specific budget items support project deliverables.

 Formatting: Budget narrative must use a bullet‐point format and be submitted as a Word or PDF document; optional budget justification may also be included.